oldnomad/udotool/doc/RATIONALE.md

 universal solution that works not only in X11 and Wayland, but even in console.

-On the other side, this solution has certain drawbacks:
+However, this solution has certain drawbacks:

-- It's impossible to implement `xdotool` features related to window manager functions, such as sending keystrokes to specific window.
+- It's impossible to implement `xdotool` features related to window manager functions, such as sending keystrokes to a specific window.
 - It's impossible to implement `xdotool` features that depend on keyboard layout, such as command `type`.
 - It's difficult to implement `xdotool` features that require getting